nikki0519/TRUNK_Tutorial_Paper/TRUNK/README.md

 The architecture design varies by the different datasets used and is inspired by the [MobileNetv2][1] and [VGG-16][2] networks.
 The pre-trained weights are available for the MobileNet inspired architecture.

 The Datasets directory is further divided into the three folderes representing the three datasets (i.e. EMNSIT, CiFAR10, SVHN) we've used to train/test TRUNK.
 Within these folders, we have the models/ directory where the MobileNetv2 and VGG16 networks are saved.
-Within the mobilenet/ and vgg/ directories, the inputs and results (i.e. model weights, model softmax, details of the tree, and inference results) are stored.
+Within the mobilenet/ and vgg/ directories, the inputs and results (i.e. hyper-parameters, model weights, model softmax, details of the tree, and inference results) are stored.

 The data (EMNIST, CiFAR10, and SVHN) used to train and test the TRUNK model will be downloaded when executing the main.py script as shown below